Contour Design RollerMouse: The Smarter Way to Work Pain-Free

 What is the Contour Design RollerMouse and how does it differ from a standard ergonomic mouse?

 The Contour Design RollerMouse is a centered input device with a patented Rollerbar positioned directly in front of your keyboard.
-Unlike traditional ergonomic mice that still require lateral reach and grip, the RollerMouse eliminates arm extension by letting you control the cursor by rolling a central bar left, right, or pressing it forward and back—no lateral movement needed.
+Unlike traditional ergonomic mice that still require lateral reach and grip, the RollerMouse reduces arm extension by using a central bar for cursor control.

 Can the RollerMouse help reduce wrist and forearm pain from computer work?